 $325 per week, accomodations at the same facility as the Young Artists, and meals when campus kitchen is serving (Sunday dinner through Saturday breakfast).

 Young Artists Counselor(s)

-The Young Artist Counselor assists the Program Manager with logistics and adult supervision (afternoons, evenings and weekends) for the 9-week High School Photographer, Filmmakers, Digital Artists and Actors summer programs.
+The Young Artist Counselor assists the Program Managers with logistics and provides adult supervision (afternoons, evenings and weekends) for the 9-week High School Young Artists program.
 Experience working with teens in a residential setting and knowledge of first aid preferred.
 Interest in film or photography helpful.
 A clean driving record is essential and must have a valid US driver’s license.
 Submitting to a background check prior to hiring is required.
-Position hire dates may be staggered.
+Date range of employment may differ than published dates.

 $225 per week, shared accommodations at the same facility as the Young Artists and meals when campus dining is serving (Sunday dinner thru Saturday breakfast).